Focus on the direction of the USD/JPY pair as intervention concerns persist

 - U.S. New Manufacturing Orders for March

 European currencies remained on guard against inflation risks even after the Bank of England (BOE) kept its policy rate unchanged, with the pound briefly reaching a 10-week high against the dollar.
-However, the pound faced resistance heading into the weekend, fluctuating between 1.3568 and 1.3658 before closing near 1.3570.The immediate focus is on whether the pound can regain the 1.3600 level; resistance is likely around 1.3660, while support is expected between 1.3560 and 1.3550.
+However, upward momentum slowed heading into the weekend, and the GBP/USD pair fluctuated within a range of 1.3568 to 1.3658 before closing near 1.3570.The immediate focus is on whether the pound can regain the 1.3600 level; resistance is likely around 1.3660, while support is expected between 1.3560 and 1.3550.
 Today, revised manufacturing PMI figures for major European countries and the eurozone are scheduled for release, and we will be watching to see how European currencies react to these economic indicators.

-Today’s economic indicators include Turkey’s April Consumer Price Index (CPI) and April Manufacturing Purchasing Managers’ Index (PMI) at 4:00 PM, Switzerland’s April Manufacturing PMI at 4:30 PM, France’s April Manufacturing PMI (revised) at 4:50 PM, Germany’s April Manufacturing PMI (revised) at 4:55 PM,the Eurozone April Manufacturing PMI (revised) at 5:00 PM, U.S. March Manufacturing New Orders at 11:00 PM, and Mexico’s April Manufacturing PMI at midnight.
+Today’s economic indicators include Turkey’s April Consumer Price Index (CPI) and April Manufacturing Purchasing Managers’ Index (PMI) at 4:00 PM, Switzerland’s April Manufacturing PMI at 4:30 PM, France’s April Manufacturing PMI (revised) at 4:50 PM, Germany’s April Manufacturing PMI (revised) at 4:55 PM,the Eurozone April Manufacturing PMI (revised) at 5:00 PM, U.S. March Manufacturing New Orders at 11:00 PM, and Mexico’s April Manufacturing PMI at 12:00 AM.
 In particular, the Eurozone PMI during European trading hours and U.S. Manufacturing New Orders during New York trading hours are likely to be key drivers, so we will carefully monitor the reaction of the euro and the U.S. dollar.